seerge/g-helper/docs/README.md

 ### Keybinding to toggle performance modes (on external keyboards)

-By default app will toggle performance modes with Ctr+Shift+F5.
+By default the app will toggle performance modes with Ctr+Shift+F5.
 You can change this binding by adding ``"keybind_profile": 116`` in config.json (under ``%AppData%\GHelper``), where 116 is [numerical code for desired key](https://www.oreilly.com/library/view/javascript-dhtml/9780596514082/apb.html).
 Put 0 to completely disable this binding.

 ### Keybinding to open G-helper from external keyboards
 Ctrl + Shift + F12